Celebrating Pride with These Pride Designers

 Remember how you struggled to find your identity in your teens?
 It definitely took a lot of effort and you didn’t see the results overnight.
 Even in your 20s, you’re still figuring out more and more about yourself day after day.
 But, all of this has been exceptionally difficult especially for creative professionals in the LGBTQIA+ community.

-There was a time that the queer community hid themselves because the society didn’t accept it.
+There was a time that the queer community hid because society didn’t accept it.
 Their existence was frowned upon and they were shunned from most places including professional spaces.
 But, now that we are in 2021, the world has entirely changed, and for the good.

-The LGBTQIA+ community is not only accepted, but also cherished.
+The LGBTQIA+ community is not only accepted but also cherished.
 They have made tremendous changes to the world and left a big mark on the current fashion industry with their creativity.
 That industry has seen some of the big names belonging to the queer community and they have significantly changed the face of fashion in today’s times.
 They have pushed the binary boundaries and created art through their talent.

 Commemorating Diversity at Designer Shala

 We at Designer Shala are all about celebrating diversity, individualism, art, and passion for fashion.
 And, that is exactly what we’re doing today.
 To celebrate this year’s pride month, we are here, encouraging each and every one of you to embrace your uniqueness and let your art and work do all the talking.
 And, guess what?
-As a part of this commemoration, we are also excited to collaborate and engage with queer creators who will be able to provide a fresh perspective to design to our community.
+As a part of this commemoration, we are also excited to collaborate and engage with queer creators who will be able to provide a fresh perspective to design for our community.

-We are so proud of the unique ideologies and mindsets that all you, our students hold while presenting your ideas and designs.
+We are so proud of the unique ideologies and mindsets that all of you, our students hold while presenting your ideas and designs.
 When it comes to celebrating pride, we also send a token of appreciation to each of these ideas, letting them inspire us to create something truly beautiful.
 All our students will be devoted to creating something absolutely unique for this month and we couldn’t be happier!

 We’re also holding special classes to educate all our students about the value of pride and individuality during times like these.
 All of the history that pride comes with, the struggle of early leaders and the paths they paved for the future generation are simply inspiring.
 And, we are making sure our students become allies in the movement.
 We are discussing the political views of parties towards the LGBTQIA+ community and how the thought process has evolved over the years.
 Through blogs, other insights, and social media campaigns, we aim to bring the best of queer creators forward and help our students learn from them.